etalab/geohisto/README.md

     $ python -m geohisto --intercommunalities

-The whole process takes about 2 hours to generate both towns and intercommunalities exports.
+The whole process takes about one hour and a half to generate both towns and intercommunalities exports (on a core i7 with 16Gb RAM).
 You may add some extra output to see the progress by setting the verbosity to `debug`:

     $ python -m geohisto --intercommunalities -v debug